oliverjam/learn-react-testing/README.md

 ---

-Refactor your `Toggle` test from before to use React Testing Library.
-It's also worth reading the [Queries section of the docs](https://testing-library.com/docs/api-queries) as they're not too long and cover a few more methods that you might want to use.

----

 ### Part Four: Testing a real component

 Let's get testing a more complex component.
 Run `npm run dev` and take a look at http://localhost:1234.
 We're going to write some tests for the Jadenizer component on the left.